 “We are grateful for the support of the Department of Canadian Heritage to make one of our most important collections of Canadian photography more widely available.
 We are excited to be working with Ed and his ARKIV360 team to make our collections accessible to the public,” says IMC Director Paul Roth.

 “After decades as a photographer and an active member in the wider photographic and gallery community, I’ve come to learn about the vast array of stunning collections that sit in boxes in dark, temperature-controlled art storage, far away from the public's access.
 It’s a thrill to finally be able to initiate an effective and innovative solution to this problem and bring this important photographic history into the light,” says Edward Burtynsky.

-A promised gift to the IMC since 2017, the Rudolf P. Bratty Family Collection represents diverse aspects of Canadian life and history spanning most of the 20th century, including political events, wartime conflicts, travel photographs, and portraits of notable and everyday Canadians.
+A promised gift to the IMC since 2017, the Rudolph P. Bratty Family Collection represents diverse aspects of Canadian life and history spanning most of the 20th century, including political events, wartime conflicts, travel photographs, and portraits of notable and everyday Canadians.
 The press prints were produced by New York Times staff photographers as well as other newspaper and freelance photojournalists, international wire services, private corporations, and Canadian government agencies.
 The collection was highlighted in the IMC’s 2017 exhibition, The Faraway Nearby.